bcgsc/HLAminer/readme.md

 ## HLAminer v1.4 Rene L. Warren (c) 2011-2023

-### Manual Reference Pages – HLAminer - Derivation of HLA class I and class II predictions from shotgun sequence datasets
+### Manual Reference Pages – HLAminer - Derivation of HLA (Human Leukocyte Antigen) class I and class II predictions from shotgun sequence datasets
 * This manual assumes that you have a working knowledge of unix, and some shell and perl scripting experience

 ### NAME